Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of public transport in the area is rated as excellent, with residents typically located just 172 meters from their nearest stop.
-On average, there are 284 trips per day across all routes, which works out to approximately 32 weekly trips per individual stop.
+The service frequency is 284 trips per day across all routes, which translates to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport